Branding of the IKO Metals factory

 Challenge

-All materials had to comply with the brand guidelines, which consisted only of a logo and a color palette.
-Therefore, we had to develop a stylistic concept almost from scratch.
-The new visual style had to maintain visual consistency across a wide variety of applications while conveying the brand’s values.
+All materials had to comply with brand guidelines, which consisted only of the logo and colors.
+Therefore, we had to create a stylistic concept almost from scratch.
+The new style had to maintain visual unity across very diverse applications while conveying the brand’s values.

-As a result, we managed to find the right design tone, even after the branding project was completed and the Open House Day had taken place and continued to live on in IKO Metals’ corporate and marketing materials.
+As a result, we were able to find the right design tone, which, even after the completion of branding work and the Open Day, continues to live on in IKO Metals’ corporate and marketing materials.

 Do you have a similar task?